 In a new account application, along with other information, you'll likely be asked to provide your:

 - Social Security or other tax identification number: The rules of the Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA)—which regulate the securities industry—require brokerage firms to ask for this information for several reasons.
 Like banks, credit unions and other financial institutions, brokerage firms must report to the Internal Revenue Service the income you earn on your investments.
 In addition, under the USA PATRIOT Act of 2001, financial institutions may use your Social Security number to verify your identity when opening brokerage accounts in order to help prevent money laundering and terrorist financing.

 - Trusted contact person: Effective February 5, 2018, new account forms may include a section asking you to provide information for a trusted contact person.
-Your broker might ask for this information in a conversation or via email as well.
-You should expect to be asked to provide the name, address and telephone number(s) for a trusted contact person that your brokerage firm may contact about your account.
+Your registered financial professional might ask for this information in a conversation or via email as well.
+You should expect to be asked to provide the name, address and telephone number(s) for a trusted contact person that your firm may contact about your account.
 While you are not required to provide this information to open an account, it may be a good idea to do so.
 By choosing to provide this information, you are authorizing the firm to contact such person and disclose information about your account in certain circumstances, including to address possible financial exploitation, and to confirm the specifics of your current contact information, health status, or the identity of any legal guardian, executor, trustee or holder of a power of attorney.
 You also will receive a written disclosure from the firm that lays out these details.